GMGI-Fisheries/resources/docs/eDNA/01-Metabarcoding ampliseq COI.md

 COInr database [instructions](https://mkcoinr.readthedocs.io/en/latest/content/tutorial.html).
 There are [options](https://mkcoinr.readthedocs.io/en/latest/content/tutorial.html#add-custom-sequences-to-a-database) to include custom sequences if needed.

-Is this the most updated version of both BOLD and NCBI?
+The latest version of BOLD is 2015 so this 2022 set is the most updated.
+Use our own NCBI as well to catch recent entries.

 ```
 cd /work/gmgi/packages